SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/persistence-with-queues.md

 See [Management Tools]({{ site.docs-management-tools }}){:target="_top"} for other tools for configure durable queues.

-JMS 2.0 API allows the use of *method chaining* to create the producer, set the delivery mode and send the message.
+The JMS 2.0 API allows the use of *method chaining* to create the producer, set the delivery mode and send the message.

 *QueueProducer.java*
 ```java